aws-solutions/aws-waf-security-automations/README.md

   <br/>
 </p>

-AWS WAF Security Automations architecture
+Security Automations for AWS WAF architecture

 AWS Managed Rules (A): This set of AWS managed core rules provides protection against exploitation of a wide range of common application vulnerabilities or other unwanted traffic.